Dr-xy/PD-UBI/README.md

 ## 💡 A Note from the Author

+I believe this will be a long journey.
+I chose GitHub because I envision this as a truly decentralized initiative.
+If this project resonates with you or you find value in it, you are welcome to follow and join us.
+**Any contribution you make—whether creating content related to PD-UBI, sharing it, discussing it with others, or simply reflecting on these ideas—makes this project better and is part of this project.**

-> **I proposed this project, but I have absolutely no engineering background.
+> **I proposed this project, but I have absolutely no code experience.
 If anyone build this, please tell me.
 I hope to be the earliest participant in this system.**
 > **And welcome to discuss**
+You are free to Fork this repository, propose changes via Pull Requests, or discuss ideas in the [Issues](https://github.com/Dr-xy/PD-UBI/issues) section.

 ---